keu/docs/astro/connect-azure.md

 Use Azure Private Link to create private connections from Astro to your Azure services without exposing your data to the public internet.

-Astro clusters are pre-configured with the following Azure private endpoints:
+Astro clusters are pre-configured with the Azure blob private endpoint.

-- Blob

 To request additional endpoints, or assistance connecting to other Azure services, contact [Astronomer support](https://cloud.astronomer.io/support).